G-Node/nix/docs/relacs.rst

 leptorhynchus*.
 The code snippets shown below are part of :download:`this script <code/relacs_example.py>` which uses the python library (`nixpy <https://github.com/g-node/nixpy>`__).
-To run the example code we need the nixpy, numpy, and matplotlib packages.
+To run the example code nixpy, numpy, and matplotlib python packages are required.

 A simple plot